The E.D. Story

 This engine came to me many years ago out of the blue in a multi-engine trade.
 I haven't run any extensive tests on it, although I should probably do so at some point.
 I only recall that on a fuel containing 15% nitro, it would up very impressively on a 7x4 prop when I last ran it some years ago.
 I'd love to know who reworked it so competently - could it have been a test "special" made up by Basil Miles, or could it even perhaps be an ex-Pete Wright motor?
 At this remove in time, there's probably no way of knowing......... unless some kind reader can offer a clue?!?

 The Racer was always sold as a diesel, but both glow-plug and spark ignition conversion kits were made available.
 Beginning in 1957, the engine even appeared in small numbers in an unadvertised green-headed reed valve version.
 It appears to have been this version which inspired the later 1.49 cc reed valve E.D.
-Fury.
+Fury, of which more below in its place.

 Even the Bee and the 3.46 cc Mk.
 IV with their rotary disc valves bear only a superficial imprint of Basil Miles’ design style, although the fact that we have the obviously posed image reproduced earlier showing Basil testing an early Mk.
 IV engine appears to suggest some involvement on his part with that design.
 It’s actually possible that the Racer was the first E.D. design for which Miles was solely responsible - certainly, it is the first design to which his name was openly and consistently attached by the manufacturers.